kallaspriit/ts-log/README.md

 **Abstract logger TypeScript interface along with a dummy logger that does nothing.**

-Useful for libraries wanting to provide a pluggable logger that does nothing by default.
+Useful for libraries wanting to provide a pluggable logger that does nothing by default (or provide your own default such as [bunyan](https://github.com/trentm/node-bunyan)).

-- Matches the build-in console that can be directly plugged in.
+- Matches the built-in console that can be used directly.
 - Also matches [bunyan](https://github.com/trentm/node-bunyan).
 - Provides usage and custom logger example.
 - Written in TypeScript, no need for extra typings.
+- No dependencies, 24 LOC with comments, 100% test coverage.

 ## Installation